Battle of Heligoland Bight (1914): Prelude

 The battle took place less than a month after the British declaration of war against Germany on 5 August 1914.
 The war on land led to defeat for the French and their Allies at the Battle of the Frontiers, the German invasion of Belgium and France.
 British naval tactics had typically involved a close blockade of ports and this had been the British plan for war against Germany up to 1913.
 The Admiralty had realised that the advent of submarines armed with torpedoes and mines meant that operations involving capital ships near an opponent's ports would place them at great risk of surprise attack.
 Ships would be obliged to keep moving and return to port every few days to refuel.

 The German navy had expected that Britain would adopt its traditional approach and had invested in submarines and coast defences.
 The main body of the German navy—the High Seas Fleet (HSF)—was outnumbered by the British Grand Fleet stationed around home waters and could not expect victory in a general fleet engagement.
 The HSF adopted a strategy of waiting in defended home ports for opportunities to attack parts of the larger British force.
 The British adopted a strategy of distant blockade, patrolling the North Sea rather than waters close to Germany.
-The Germans had two alternatives to break out into the Atlantic Ocean, either by passing through the 20 mi-wide Straits of Dover, defended by British submarines, mine barrages and a large number of older and of smaller warships or exit the northern end of the North Sea, running the gauntlet of the Grand Fleet based at Scapa Flow in Orkney and the 200 mi-wide narrow point between Britain and Norway.
+The Germans had two alternatives to break out into the Atlantic Ocean, either by passing through the 20 mi-wide Straits of Dover, defended by British submarines, mine barrages and a large number of older and smaller warships or exit the northern end of the North Sea, running the gauntlet of the Grand Fleet based at Scapa Flow in Orkney and the 200 mi-wide narrow point between Britain and Norway.
 Without access to the Atlantic, the German ships were contained in an area where they could not attack Allied merchant shipping.
 To keep the HSF in harbour, the Grand Fleet made occasional forays and patrolled with smaller cruiser and battlecruiser squadrons.

 The bulk of the British Expeditionary Force (BEF) was transported to France between 12 and 21 August, protected by British destroyers and submarines patrolling Heligoland Bight, which German ships would have to cross if they sortied from their bases.
 The Grand Fleet remained on patrol in the centre of the North Sea ready to move south but no attack came.
 The German army had anticipated a rapid transfer of the British army to France, German naval planners overestimated the time the British would need and German submarines were on patrol seeking the Home Fleet.